 Video is more engaging than a regular call.
 When video conferencing “the entire feel and etiquette of the meeting changes,” says Srini Koushik, CTO for Magellan Health in a Forbes article "5 Reasons Why Your Company Needs to Embrace Video Conferencing Now."

 Leveraging today's cloud-based video technology, teams can remove the sense of distance and experience effective real-time collaboration.

-Working from home can be every bit as productive and effective as being in the office, it just takes the right attitude, communication and sometimes a bit of extra effort to keep the team aligned.
+Working from home can be every bit as productive and effective as being in the office.
+It takes the right attitude, communication, and sometimes a bit of extra effort to keep the team aligned.

 Do you have more working from home team-building ideas?
 Share them in the comments!